Scientific: Primula vulgaris (syn. P. acaulis)

 Pruning: None

-Disease and pests: Crown rot if planted too deep and root rot if soils are poorly drained.
+Disease and Pests: Crown rot if planted too deep and root rot if soils are poorly drained.

 Additional comments: Common primrose has been cultivated horticulturally for a long time.
-In Europe there are few native plantings remain because of over harvesting and over collecting of seed.
-Numerous cultivars exist for garden planting most of which have been selected from the subspecies sibthorpii or hybrids between subspecies.
-Both flowers and leaves are edible, the flavor ranging between mild lettuce and more bitter salad greens.
+In Europe, there are few native plantings that remain because of overharvesting and overcollecting of 'wild' seed.
+Numerous cultivars exist for garden planting, most of which have been selected from the subspecies sibthorpii or hybrids between subspecies.